K-DEORI/AI-FORM-FILLING-ASSISTANT/README.md

-# 🧠 AI Form Filling Assistant Pro
+#  AI Form Filling Assistant

 An AI-powered system that extracts personal information from scanned documents (PDFs / Images) and auto-fills Indian government form data such as Aadhaar, PAN, Passport, Voter ID, Income Tax, and Driving Licence.